torres-xyz/cmake-cards-procedural/README.md

 Runs the build system created previously, and creates the executable.
 `build` is the folder where these will be placed.
-`--config Debug` tells cmake create a Debug build.
-This needs to be specified because we set the Ninja generator to be Multi-Config, which gives us the option to create "Debug", "Release" and "RelWithDebInfo" builds.
+`--config Debug` tells CMake to create a Debug build.
+This needs to be specified because we set the Ninja generator to be
+Multi-Config, which gives us the option to create "Debug", "Release" and "RelWithDebInfo" builds.

 3 - Run